-RHP-eligible beneficiaries have the choice of two participating plans.
+- A. RHP-eligible beneficiaries have the choice of two participating plans.
 EOHHS employs a formula, or algorithm, to assign prospective enrollees to a health plan.
-Eligible beneficiaries are sent a letter from EOHHS at least forty five (45) days prior to the enrollment effective date notifying them of their health plan assignment and the enrollment effective date.
+Eligible beneficiaries are sent a letter from EOHHS at least forty-five (45) days prior to the enrollment effective date notifying them of their health plan assignment and the enrollment effective date.
 The letter also includes information on their health plan choices.
 Beneficiaries are given at least thirty (30) days to review the health plan enrollment assignment and request a change.
-At the end of this timeframe, EOHHS enrolls the beneficiary, effective the first day of the following month, as follows:

-- (1) Beneficiary Action If the beneficiary makes a choice to change health plan assignment, EOHHS initiates enrollment, as appropriate, into the selected RHP plan. - (2) No Beneficiary Action If a beneficiary does not respond within the allotted timeframe, the beneficiary is enrolled in the assigned RHP plan. - (3) Delivery System Changes Enrollment into RHP is always prospective in nature.
+At the end of this timeframe, EOHHS enrolls the beneficiary, effective the first day of the following month, as follows: - 1.
+Beneficiary Action If the beneficiary makes a choice to change health plan assignment, EOHHS initiates enrollment, as appropriate, into the selected RHP plan. - 2.
+No Beneficiary Action If a beneficiary does not respond within the allotted timeframe, the beneficiary is enrolled in the assigned RHP plan. - Delivery System Changes -Enrollment into RHP is always prospective in 3. nature.
 Medicaid beneficiaries are required to remain enrolled in this service delivery option, but they can request reassignment to another plan within the first ninety (90) days of enrollment.
 They are also authorized to transfer from one MCO to another once a year during an open enrollment period.
-Medicaid enrollees who challenge an auto assignment decision or seek to change plans more than ninety (90) days after enrollment in the health plan must submit a written request to the Medicaid agency and show good cause, as provided in section 1311.07, for reassignment to another plan.
-A written decision must be rendered by the Medicaid agency within ten (10) days of receiving the written request and is subject to appeal, as described MCAR Section 0110.
-If a beneficiary becomes eligible for LTSS or Medicare, EOHHS initiates RHP disensollment and, if eligible, offers the alternative option of enrolling in Medicaid LTSS managed care arrangements such as Rhody Health Options, the Program for All Inclusive Care for the Elderly (PACE), a Medicare Medicaid Plan, or a fee for service (FFS) alternative.

-(4) Auto Re-Assignment after Resumption of Eligibility Medicaid beneficiaries who are disenrolled from RHP due to a loss of eligibility are automatically re-enrolled, or assigned, back into the managed care service delivery option they were in previously if they regain eligibility within sixty (60) calendar days.
+Medicaid enrollees who challenge an auto-assignment decision or seek to change plans more than ninety (90) days after enrollment in the health plan must submit a written request to the Medicaid agency and show good cause, as provided in the Medicaid Code of Administrative Rules, Enrollment, for reassignment to another plan.
+A written decision must be rendered by the Medicaid agency within ten (10) days of receiving the written request and is subject to appeal, as described the Medicaid Code of Administrative Rules, Complaints and Appeals.
+If a beneficiary becomes eligible for LTSS or Medicare, EOHHS initiates RHP disenrollment and, if eligible, offers the alternative option of enrolling in Medicaid LTSS managed care arrangements such as Rhody Health Options, the Program for All-Inclusive Care for the Elderly (PACE), a Medicare-Medicaid Plan, or a fee-for-service (FFS) alternative. - 4.
+Auto Re-Assignment after Resumption of Eligibility Medicaid beneficiaries who are disenrolled from RHP due to a loss of eligibility are automatically re-enrolled, or assigned, back into the managed care service delivery option they were in previously if they regain eligibility within sixty (60) calendar days.
 If more than sixty (60) calendar days have elapsed, the enrollment process will follow the process established in this section.

-E. RHP Member Disenrollment
+1.3.5 RHP Member Disenrollment